cosmos/sdk-tutorials/ida-customizations/docs/emails/final-exam/email-exam-failed.md

 Thank you for taking the final exam for the Interchain Developer Academy.
 Unfortunately, you didn’t pass the exam.

 **However, given how far you’ve come, we’d like to invite you to join the next cohort of the Academy.
-The program starts on September 15th. **
+The program starts on September 15th.**

-You won't need to do the screening test, take the quizzes or complete any exercises apart from the final exam.
+You won't need to do the screening test, take the quizzes, or complete any exercises apart from the final exam.

 You'll have access to all the updated materials, the Discord channels, and support, and you’ll be able to take the exam again (the exam period is from November 3rd to December 1st, 2022).